Dirck Jacobsz.: Career

 Born into a family of painters, he was first trained by his father, Jacob Cornelisz van Oostsanen.
-Jacobsz. was deeply influenced by the Mannerist style of fellow Amsterdam painter Jan van Scorel.
-His painting The Crossbowmen (1529) was regarded as his most important piece, and was the first militia portrait in Dutch history.
+Jacobsz.
+The Mannerist style of fellow Amsterdam painter Jan van Scorel profoundly influenced him.
+His painting The Crossbowmen (1529) was his most important piece.
+It was the first militia portrait in Dutch history.
 He married Marritgen Gerritsdr. in 1550, and they had two children, Maria Dircksdr. and Jacob Dircksz.
 Jacob later became a painter as well. Не painted two earlier group portraits of civic guards, which hang in the State Hermitage in Saint-Petersburg.